vlad17/vlad17.github.io/_posts/2026-05-11-how-to-land-a-job-at-a-frontier-lab.md

 ##### Flash Attention Series

-A perfect segue would be the [Flash Attention Series](https://arxiv.org/abs/2603.05451) of papers, here I link the recent fourth one targetting B200 GPUs, which itself calls out [CuTe DSL](https://docs.nvidia.com/cutlass/latest/media/docs/pythonDSL/cute_dsl.html).
+A perfect segue would be the [Flash Attention Series](https://arxiv.org/abs/2603.05451) of papers, here I link the recent fourth one targeting B200 GPUs, which itself calls out [CuTe DSL](https://docs.nvidia.com/cutlass/latest/media/docs/pythonDSL/cute_dsl.html).
 Reading these papers is the best example of the "lateral systems thinking" which you should sharpen to write efficient accelerator code.

 In what now seems light a trite pedagogical example, but was worth detailing in a full paper at the time, the "Flash Attention trick" demonstrated how modelling flops alone might steer one to believe that the unfused attention implementation that is a direct transcription of attention math might come about.